jacobsokolove/SparkMaconArduinobot/README.md

 To use the bot:

     Step 1: Clone the respository.

-    Step 2: Open the Instruction PDF and build the bot to the specifications Step 3: Download the Arduino IDE https://www.arduino.cc/en/Main/Software Step 4: Open the file called SparkMaconRobot.INO.
+    Step 2: Open the Instruction PDF and build the bot to the specifications

+    Step 3: Download the Arduino IDE https://www.arduino.cc/en/Main/Software

+    Step 4: Open the file called SparkMaconRobot.INO.
 This will automatically launch the Arduino IDE.

     Step 5: Plug the Arduino into the computer using the proper USB cable.

     Step 6: Under the "Tools" tab in the Arduino IDE, navigate to "Board" and select Arduino/Genuino Uno.

     Step 7: Under the "Tools" tab in the Arduino IDE, navigate to "Port" and select appropriate port.

     Step 8: Upload the code to the arduino after making any desired changes.
 To upload, first select the check mark under "file" to check for compilation errors.
 Fix any errors that arise.
-Then, select the right arrow next to the check mark to upload the code.
+            Then, select the rigt arrow next to the check mark to upload the code.

     Step 9: Unplug the Arduino from the computer.

     Step 10: Plug the Arduino into the portable battery pack.
 The code will automatically run.